 If you know what you’re providing to customers and how large your dining space is, you can put together a rough estimate for how many staff members you’ll need.
 Remember, you need enough for opening night, but you can always bring on new members.

 If you are opening a self-pour taproom, you’ll be able to manage with as few as five or six people to open.
-But if you are opening a self-pour restaurant, you will need people to work in the kitchen, servers and managers as well.
+But if you are opening a self-pour restaurant, you will need people to work in the kitchen, as well as servers and managers to work on the floor.

 If you’re unsure how many employees you’ll need for a restaurant, you can conduct some research or ask other establishments in your area to get a good idea of how much staffing you’ll need.
 Josue has been operating Beer Wall successfully with between 10 and 12 employees total.

 As you approach your grand opening, keep the staff well-informed.
 They must know your full plan and be aware of any deadlines.
 It’ll save you a lot of headaches if you keep everyone on your team on the same page at the same time.